-- Funding can be directed to First Nations and forest-dependent communities in the Regional Districts of Skeena-Queen Charlotte, Central Coast, Comox-Strathcona, Mount Waddington, and the portions of the Kitimat-Stikine that are included in the North Coast LRMP planning area. - Forest-dependent communities are defined as those at least 10% dependent on the forestry sector and with at least 10% of the labour force employed through the forest sector. - Workers, contractors and communities that may be affected by Ecosystem Based Management (EBM) are also eligible.
+- Funding can be directed to First Nations and forest-dependent communities in the Regional Districts of Skeena-Queen Charlotte, Central Coast, Comox-Strathcona, Mount Waddington, and the portions of the Kitimat-Stikine that are included in the North Coast LRMP planning area. - Forest-dependent communities are defined as those at least 10% dependent on the forestry sector and with at least 10% of the labour force employed through the forest sector. - Workers, contractors and communities that may be affected by provincial government land use decisions related to Ecosystem Based Management (EBM) are also eligible.